 Any business marketing plan worth its salt will have objectives and goals at its core.
 Without these, it is difficult to measure progress and determine whether or not the plan is working.
 These are the things to keep in mind when establishing objectives and goals for your business plan:

-- Make sure they are SMART: Specific, Measurable, Achievable, Relevant, and Time-bound.
+1. Make sure they are SMART: Specific, Measurable, Achievable, Relevant, and Time-bound.

-- Be realistic about what you can achieve given your resources and timeline.
+2. Be realistic about what you can achieve given your resources and timeline.
 It’s better to under-promise and over-deliver than the reverse.

-- Keep your goals flexible; they should be able to change as your business grows and adapts over time.
+3. Keep your goals flexible; they should be able to change as your business grows and adapts over time.

-- Make sure they align with your overall business strategy.
+4. Make sure they align with your overall business strategy.
 Your marketing objectives and goals should support your larger business goals.

-- Communicate your objectives and goals to all members of your marketing team so everyone is on the same page and working towards the same thing.
+5. Communicate your objectives and goals to all members of your marketing team so everyone is on the same page and working towards the same thing.

 Developing Strategies and Tactics

-To reach your goals, you’ll need to create a comprehensive marketing mix that includes elements like market research, target audience analysis, messaging, and creative content.
-You’ll also need to decide which channels to use to reach your target customers.
-Some common marketing channels include online advertising, PR, email marketing, and social media.
+To reach your marketing goals, you’ll need to create a comprehensive marketing mix that includes elements like market research, target audience analysis, messaging, creative content, and Video Production.
+Additionally, you will need to determine the most effective channels to connect with your target customers.

 Creating a Budget